-If you’ve ever lost power during a storm or lost cell phone reception while on a hike or a long drive, you’ve likely felt the frustration of not being able to obtain news or information when you needed it.
-Emergency radios are designed to do just that—pick up emergency broadcasts, alert you to severe weather and man-made disasters, and ensure you always have the critical knowledge you need in the moment you need it.
+If you’ve ever lost power during a storm or lost cell phone reception while on a hike, you’ve likely felt the frustration of not being able to get news or information right when you need it.
+Emergency radios are designed to eliminate situations like this.
+By picking up emergency broadcasts and alerting you to severe weather and natural or man-made disasters, they ensure you are never without critical knowledge.

 Unlike standard radios, emergency radios can receive warnings and notifications from VHF (very high frequency) public service band stations.
-Users may listen to dedicated weather channels or set the radio to alert them when a weather or disaster warning is issued.
+Users of emergency radios may listen to dedicated weather channels or set the radio to alert them when a weather or disaster warning is issued.
 And, yes, you can access basic AM/FM stations on an emergency radio too.

-So whether you’re planning a camping trip or putting a “just in case” kit together for your home, be sure to include the best emergency radio.
-Our guide explains these devices’ features, their often confusing labeling lingo, and the different power source options to help you choose the right model for you—plus offers our top three picks based on performance reviews and consumer ratings.
+So whether you’re planning a camping trip or putting a together “just in case” kit for your home, be sure to include an emergency radio.
+Our guide explains these devices’ features, their often confusing labeling lingo, and the different power source options available so that you can more confidently choose the best emergency radio for your individual needs.

 - BEST OVERALL: Midland NOAA Emergency Weather Alert Radio